The Boardinghouse I ‘Ran Away’ From

 Maanu Kaka was a younger man, younger than Gul Baba, that is.
 He, too, wore a pakol and a beard, but his beard was mostly black, which earned him the honorific Kaka (uncle) instead of Baba.
 While we ate, Manu Kaka stood by with a bucket of water and a few metal tumblers to hand out water around the table.
 He was also a cheerful man and seemed to enjoy his job.
 Actually, he had other jobs, too, besides dispensing naans and water around the dining table.

 Manu Kaka also dispensed kerosene oil once a week for our laaltains.
 On the appointed day, in the evening, he would ring a handbell, and we would rush to the appointed place behind the superintendent’s room carrying our laltains.
-Manu Kaka would bring out a tin canister of kerosene oil from the superintendent’s room, set it on the ground, break the round seal on its top, opening a hole, insert a hand-operated tin contraption that looked somewhat like a bicycle pump, and siphon out the oil to pour it into each laltain with the help of a funnel.
+Manu Kaka would bring out a tin canister of kerosene oil from the superintendent’s room, set it on the ground, break open the round seal on its top, opening a hole, insert a hand-operated tin contraption that looked somewhat like a bicycle pump, and siphon out the oil to pour it into each laltain with the help of a funnel.

-As Manu Kaka cranked out the oil, we sat around him on our haunches keenly watching the whole procedure, fascinated by the scientific marvel — the pump — that made the oil travel up the height of the canister into our laltains.
-At that young age and those times, the tin pump and the technology involved in sucking the oil out of the tin canister looked awesome.
+As Manu Kaka cranked out the oil, we sat around him on our haunches keenly watching the procedure, fascinated by the scientific marvel — the pump — that made the oil travel up the height of the canister into our laltains.
+At a young age and those times, the tin pump and the technology involved in sucking the oil out of the tin canister looked awesome.

 Presiding over the establishment of the boardinghouse was Sahib Shah Master.
 We always used the title “Master” at the end of his name rather than in the beginning as we normally did with the names of other teachers, probably because it rolled off the tongue more easily.